-You'll have to pay fees and costs to set up a lifetime mortgage, a home reversion plan or a retirement interest-only mortgage.
-Make sure you ask for illustrations or quotes that set these out.
+Fees and other costs apply when you set up a lifetime mortgage, home reversion plan or retirement interest-only mortgage.
+Always ask for illustrations or quotes that detail what you'll pay.

 - Arrangement fee: most equity release schemes will charge an arrangement fee, also known as an application or product fee.
 This is usually £1,500-£3,000.
-For retirement interest-only mortgages this is usually lower, around £800-£1,000. - Valuation fee: linked to the value of the property.
-Probably around £200 for a property valued at £250,000. - Legal costs: ask your solicitor for the total cost. - Adviser fees: it's essential that you seek independent financial advice when taking out an equity release scheme.
+For retirement interest-only mortgages this is usually lower, around £800-£1,000. - Valuation fee: a valuation can start from £400 and is linked to the property value.
+Some providers offer it for free, so ask if this is available. - Legal costs: ask your solicitor for the total cost. - Adviser fees: always get independent financial advice when taking out an equity release scheme.
 All advisers have to tell you up front what their fee is for advising or arranging your scheme.
 Even if you're thinking of a retirement interest-only mortgage, it's still a good idea to seek advice. - Buildings insurance: this will vary, depending on the property.
 If you already have buildings insurance, it will need to meet the lender's requirements. - Early repayment charge: if you repay your lifetime mortgage or retirement interest-only mortgage before the end of the contract, you may have to pay an early repayment charge.
 These vary according to the lender.

-- Drawdown fees: if you decide to borrow more in future under a drawdown arrangement, some lenders may charge extra lending fees. - Possible rental charges: with a home reversion you may have to pay rent, but often this is only a minimal amount.
+- Drawdown fees: if you decide to borrow more in future under a drawdown arrangement, some lenders may charge extra lending fees. - Possible rental charges: with home reversion you may have to pay rent, but often this is only a minimal amount.